ubc-library-rc/gis-intro-leaflet/content/web-vs-digital.md

 ---
 layout: default
-title: "Digital" vs "Web" Map
+title: Digital vs Web Map
 parent: Introduction
 nav_order: 2
 ---

-# "Digital" vs "Web" Map
+# Digital vs Web Map

 While we're talking about maps loading and working in the web, let's also talk the difference between a **web map** and a **digital map**.
 The term digital map is used quite often.
 As a benchmark, Wikipedia's entry for "Digital Mapping" is:
 > The process by which a collection of data is compiled and formatted into a virtual image.